BikramMondal5/Edubyte/README.md

 ## 🤖🪄 Articuno.AI v1.0 - "Interact.
 Innovate.
 Inspire with AI"

 ![Articuno.AI Landing Page](./static/icons/Landing-page.png)
-Articuno is an AI powered platform where user can interact with different generative AI including advanced LLMs GPT-40, DeepSeek, Gemini 2.0 Flash, Mistral AI and many more.
+Articuno.AI is an intelligent weather agent that provides real-time weather updates, daily forecasts, and emergency alerts — all powered by the OpenWeatherMap API.
+It integrates seamlessly with Gmail and Slack to deliver weather reports exactly when and where you need them.
+Beyond weather, users can also interact with different generative AI including advanced LLMs GPT-40, DeepSeek, Gemini 2.0 Flash, Mistral AI and many more.

 ## 🌟 Features
+- 🌦️ **Intelligent Weather Agent** - Get real-time weather updates, forecasts, and emergency alerts powered by OpenWeatherMap API.

+- 📧 **Seamless Integrations** - Works with Gmail and Slack to deliver weather reports exactly when and where you need them.

+- 📞 **Emergency Alerts** - With Twilio integration, Articuno.AI can call you with a recorded voice alert during severe weather, ensuring you're always prepared.

-- 🧠 Interact with Advanced LLMs like GPT-40, DeepSeek, Gemini 2.0 Flash, Mistral AI, and more.
+- 🧠 **Advanced AI Models** - Interact with various LLMs like GPT-40, DeepSeek, Gemini 2.0 Flash, Mistral AI, and more.

-- 🔗 Supports GitHub PAT Integration for seamless model access.
+- 🔗 **GitHub PAT Integration** - Seamless model access through GitHub Personal Access Tokens.

-- 🧩 Basic AI models included to boost productivity.
+- 🧩 **Basic AI models** - Included to boost productivity.

-- 🚀 User-friendly UI with modern dark theme and an intuitive design.
+- 🚀 **User-friendly UI** - Modern dark theme with an intuitive design.

-- 🪶 Flexible and lightweight website developed by flask.
+- 🪶 **Flexible Architecture** - Lightweight website developed with Flask.

 ## 🛠️ Technologies Used
 - **Frontend:** HTML, CSS, JavaScript
 - **Backend:** Python (Flask)
 - **Database:** FlaskSQL
 - **Authentication:** GitHub PAT Integration
+- **APIs:** OpenWeatherMap, Twilio, Gmail, Slack
 - **Deployment:** TBD

 ## 🧠 Available AI Models
+- **Articuno.AI:** Your friendly weather assistant that keeps you informed, safe, and one step ahead. 🌦️

-- **GPT-40:** OpenAI one of the most advanced multimodal AI with superior text and code generation capabilities.💡
+- **GPT-40:** OpenAI one of the most advanced multimodal AI with superior text and code generation capabilities. 💡

 - **DeepSeek:** An open-weight AI model optimized for reasoning and coding tasks. 🐳

-- **Gemini 2.0 Flash:** A lightweight, fast-response LLM developed by Google.⚡
+- **Gemini 2.0 Flash:** A lightweight, fast-response LLM developed by Google. ⚡

-- **Articuno.AI:** A friendly chatAssistant for instant answer to your daily queries. 🚀
+- **Recipe Queen:** Your culinary assistant for recipes, cooking tips, and meal planning. 🍳

 - **Spoiler Alert:** More interactive AI models are coming soon! ☢️